MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-manage-sales.md

 ---
-title: Overview of Tasks to Manage Sales | Microsoft Docs
+title: Overview of Tasks to Manage Sales
-description: Describes how to manage sales activities.
+description: Read all about how to use Business Central's services for managing sales activities with your customers with sales invoices, orders, quotes and more.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual